dev4press/archivespress/readme.txt

 The plugin doesn't have any global settings or configuration panels.

 == Changelog ==
+= Version: 3.0 / October 12, 2023 =
+* New: blocks source uses JSON file format for blocks
+* New: built with the updated core libraries
+* New: requires WordPress 5.8 or newer
+* Fix: issue with having the colors as CSS variables

 = Version: 2.6 / July 15, 2023 =
 * New: built with the updated core libraries